theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/metadata-access-via-http.md

 ### Extraction List

-A list of all extractions defined in Xtract Universal can be retreived by the following URL pattern:
+A list of all extractions defined in Xtract Universal can be retrieved by the following URL pattern:

 ```
 http://[host]:[port]